BurakKTopal/particle-diffusion-simulation/README.md

-# diffusion-limited-aggregation
+# Particle Diffusion Simulation
-C++ simulation of diffusion limited aggregation in OpenGL.
+C++ simulation of particle diffusion in OpenGL, with different initialization strategies (center-edge (->Diffusion Limited Aggregation), random, edge).

 # Run it yourself!
 In case you would like to run the executable yourself, go to the `/build` and run the executable.
 Be sure that the dll file is in the same folder as where you run it!